KARTIK SUNAGAR

 Discovery and expression of recombinant antivenoms

-With funding from numerous national and international agencies, and in collaboration with the International AIDS Vaccine Initiative (USA), Liverpool School of Tropical Medicine (UK) and other partners, we are working towards the discovery and recombinant expression of broadly neutralising antibodies.
-These recombinant antibodies would be fished from animals (e.g., rabbits, camels, cows, baboons and horses) that are immunised with snake venoms in India and sub-Saharan Africa.
-Advanced technologies in B cell sorting, venom toxin synthesis, and antibody engineering will drive these projects.
+Supported by funding from various national and international agencies and in collaboration with partners, such as the International AIDS Vaccine Initiative (USA) and the Liverpool School of Tropical Medicine (UK), we are focused on discovering and recombinantly expressing broadly neutralizing antibodies.
+These antibodies are sourced from various animals, including rabbits, camels, cows, baboons, and horses, immunized with snake venoms from India and sub-Saharan Africa.
+Cutting-edge techniques in yeast display selection, B cell sorting, recombinant toxin production, and antibody engineering are central to advancing these projects.

 -